transdigiware/blockchain/howto/ibp-console-create-app.md

 You can find examples that demonstrate how queries use indexes and what type of queries will have the best performance in the [Fabric CouchDB tutorial](https://hyperledger-fabric.readthedocs.io/en/release-2.2/couchdb_tutorial.html#use-best-practices-for-queries-and-indexes){: external}.

 Peers on the {{site.data.keyword.blockchainfull_notm}} Platform have a set queryLimit, and will only return 10,000 entries from the state database.
-If your query hits the queryLimit, you can use multiple queries to get the remaining results.
+If your query reaches the queryLimit, you can use multiple queries to get the remaining results.
 If you need more results from a range query, start subsequent queries with the last key that is returned by the previous query.
 If you need more results from JSON queries, sort your query by using one of the variables in your data, then use the last value from the previous query in a 'greater than' filter for the next query.

 Do not query the entire database for the purpose of aggregation or reporting.
 If you want to build a dashboard or collect large amounts of data as part of your application, you can query an off chain database that replicates the data from your blockchain network.
 This allows you to understand the data on the blockchain without degrading the performance of your network or disrupting transactions.